yxw007/translate/README.md

 ## ✨ Features
 - 🌐 **Multi-environment support**: Node environment, browser environment
 - ✨ **Easy to use**: provides a concise API, you can easily help you to translate
-- 🌍 **Multi-translation engine support**: Google, Azure Translate, etc. (will expand more in the future)
+- 🌍 **Multi-translation engine support**: Google, Azure Translate, Amazon Translate, Deepl, Baidu, OpenAI, etc. (will expand more in the future)
 - 🛠️ **typescript**: friendlier code hints and quality assurance
 - 📦 **Batch translation**: one api request, translate more content, reduce http requests to improve translation efficiency
 - 🔓 **completely open source**.